Coen-Potgieter/MLP/README.md

 - Ok, Changed dimensions of data
 - Need to make functions for activations and their gradients

+- THINK ABOUT
+    - Does the 1s get gradient function treatment? does it matter with the current acti funcs?
+        - As in maybe an input of 1 returns a 1?
+    - I wanna eat now so not doing this now

 ### Things to note as you develop Coeni

 - `data`